gabgalarza/blog-ui/CONTRIBUTING.md

 > Only required on the first run, subsequent runs can use `yarn` to both bootstrap and run the development server using `yarn develop`.
-Since this starter using the [netlify-lambda](https://github.com/netlify/netlify-lambda), there could be further issues you, please check the [Readme](https://github.com/netlify/netlify-lambda) for further information and set up questions.

 ```sh
 $ git clone https://github.com/netlify-templates/gatsby-starter-netlify-cms